Alexei Navalny appears via video link for appeal hearing | DW | 29.04.2021

 Kremlin critic Alexei Navalny, the man many see as the main challenger to Russian President Vladimir Putin's power, on Thursday appeared at a legal hearing via video link.

+"I was taken to a bathhouse yesterday ... there was a mirror there; I looked at myself -— I am just a horrible skeleton," Navalny told the court, according to an audio recording released by the independent Dozhd television channel.

-His appearance comes as his team said it was officially disbanding campaign offices across the country ahead of a court hearing, reportedly on May 17, that will consider a request from prosecutors to class Navalny's organization as extremist.
+Earlier in the day, his team said it was officially disbanding its campaign offices across the country.
+A court hearing, reportedly on May 17, will consider a request from prosecutors to class Navalny's organization as extremist.

 Navalny's current prison sentence has drawn criticism from around the world.

-He was arrested in January upon his return from Germany, where he had been convalescing for five months after being poisoned by a nerve agent.
+He was arrested in January upon his return from Germany, where he had been convalescing for five months after an attempted poisoned with a nerve agent.
 He blames the poisoning on the Kremlin, but government officials have denied responsibility.

 He says the embezzlement charges were politically motivated.